 Spot welding is used in a variety of fields, and it’s the most common type of weld in today’s vehicles.
 Vehicle manufacturers use spot welding to hold the various pieces of the car or truck together.

-Spot welding is also common in auto body repair shops.
-When a piece of the vehicle’s frame or body is damaged, technicians sometimes need to remove the bent or smashed portion and replace it entirely.
+When a piece of the vehicle’s frame or body is damaged, technicians sometimes need to remove the damaged portion and replace it entirely.
 When they add in the new piece, they’ll use an auto body spot welder to secure it in place.
-Since this is exactly how they build the car in the factory, repairs done in this way (if done right) will be just as good as new.
+Since this is exactly how they build the car in the factory, repairs done in this way (if done right) will be as good as new.

 What elements affect the weld?